-- An assessment demonstrating compliance with the Servicing and Access Technical Note approved under condition 37, titled Compliance Assessment Servicing and Access Technical Note; - ii) An assessment demonstrating compliance with Figure 132 of the Approved PoD; - iii) Incorporation of appropriate transitions at crests and sags for access gradients, as certified by a suitably qualified and experienced RPEQ to be compliant with design vehicle ground clearance templates; - iv) Evidence that all design vehicle manoeuvring templates / swept paths can be achieved, as certified by a suitably qualified and experienced RPEQ; and - Evidence of acceptable sight distances at each service vehicle entry/exit access point, in consideration of pedestrians, cyclists and other vehicles, in accordance with Brisbane City Plan 2014 Transport, access, parking and servicing planning scheme policy.
+- a) Submit to the MEDQ for Compliance Assessment, a Service Vehicle Entry Plan identifying all service vehicle entry/exit access points for the Development, including at a minimum: - i) An assessment demonstrating compliance with the Servicing and Access Technical Note approved under condition 37, titled Compliance Assessment Servicing and Access Technical Note: - ii) An assessment demonstrating compliance with Figure 132 of the Approved PoD; - iii) Incorporation of appropriate transitions at crests and sags for access gradients, as certified by a suitably qualified and experienced RPEQ to be compliant with design vehicle ground clearance templates; - iv) Evidence that all design vehicle manoeuvring templates / swept paths can be achieved, as certified by a suitably qualified and experienced RPEQ; and - v) Evidence of acceptable sight distances at each service vehicle entry/exit access point, in consideration of pedestrians, cyclists and other vehicles, in accordance with Brisbane City Plan 2014 Transport, access, parking and servicing planning scheme policy.

-- b) Design and construct all relevant Development in accordance b) At all times with the Service Vehicle Entry Plan approved under part a) of this condition.
-41. Compliance Assessment - Margaret Street Tunnel Detailed Design a) Submit to the MEDQ for Compliance Assessment, Detailed a) Prior to Design Plans, certified by a suitably qualified and commencing experienced RPEQ, and Endorsed by the TTWG, of the Works in subterranean tunnel under Margaret Street which connects Precinct 3 Precincts 1 and 3.
-The design is to consider at a minimum: Below ground services - these are not to be impacted by the tunnel: The depth of the tunnel - is to be a minimum of 1.5m below the surface level of the road pavement: iii) The alignment of the tunnel; and iv) The width of the tunnel - adequate provision is to be provided for two lanes, pedestrians and service allocations (where necessary). b) Prior to b) Undertake all relevant Works in accordance with the Detailed Design Plans approved under part a) of this condition. commencing use of Precinct 3 (where not an Interim Use or Temporary Use) Maritime Works and Reclamation Works 42.
-Compliance Assessment - Overarching Maritime Works and Reclamation Works Management Plan a) Submit to the MEDQ for Compliance Assessment an a) Prior to Overarching Maritime Works and Reclamation Works commencing - a) Submit to the MEDQ for Compliance Assessment an Overarching Maritime Works and Reclamation Works Management Plan (OMWRWMP), prepared with reference to the provisions of the Foreshore Environmental Management Plan and Basis of Design, revision 8, prepared by Arup, dated 10.05.2017, certified by a suitably qualified and experienced RPEQ, addressing at a minimum: - i) The certification procedures process for all Maritime Works and Reclamation Works, including details of the consultation requirements with respect to the relevant maritime authorities including the Regional Harbour Master, with respect to maritime safety and operations, and the chief executive administering the Fisheries Act 1994, with respect to marine plants and fisheries; - ii) Evidence of consultation on the OMWRWMP with the following entities regarding the suitability of the proposed Works: - A. The Regional Harbour Master with respect to navigation, maritime safety and operations; - B. DTMR as owner of the REX, specifically if there is placement of any material on the REX volumetric lot; - Council with respect to their requirements for CityCat and ferry operations;
+Design and construct all relevant Development in accordance with the Service Vehicle Entry Plan approved under part a) of this condition. b) At all times 41.
+Removed - condition no longer in use Condition deleted 9 th Change to the Approval on 11 June 2021 Mariti me Works and Reclamation Works 42.
+Compliance Assessment - Overarching Maritime Works and Reclamation Works Management Plan a) Submit to the MEDQ for Compliance Assessment an Overarching Maritime Works and Reclamation Works Management Plan (OMWRWMP), prepared with reference to the provisions of the Foreshore Environmental Management Plan and Basis of Design, revision 8, prepared by Arup, dated 10.05.2017, certified by a suitably qualified and experienced RPEQ, addressing at a minimum: i) The certification procedures process for all Maritime Works and Reclamation Works, including details of the consultation requirements with respect to the relevant maritime authorities including the Regional Harbour Master, with respect to maritime safety and operations, and the chief executive administering the Fisheries Act 1994, with respect to marine plants and fisheries; ii) Evidence of consultation on the OMWRWMP with the following entities regarding the suitability of the proposed Works: A. The Regional Harbour Master with respect to navigation, maritime safety and operations; a) Prior to commencing Maritime Works or Reclamation Works in the relevant Precinct, Sub-precinct or Stage

+- B. DTMR as owner of the REX, specifically if there is placement of any material on the REX volumetric lot; - C. Council with respect to their requirements for CityCat and ferry operations; - D. The chief executive administering the Fisheries Act 1994 with respect to marine plants and fisheries;